 - 2 large white shallots (or 5 red Thai chillies)

-- 1 tsp doenjang (Korean fermented soybean paste)
+- 1 teaspoon doenjang (Korean fermented soybean paste)

-- 3 tbsp rice bran oil (if you can't get rice bran, use corn, sunflower, or rapeseed/Canola)
+- 3 tablespoon rice bran oil (if you can't get rice bran, use corn, sunflower, or rapeseed/Canola)

 - Soak the chilies in some hot water for 10 minutes.